 What you need to take part

-- 10 employees to sign up for the 6-week scheme (criteria apply).
+- employees to sign up for the 6-week loan period (criteria apply).
 Read details of the many employee benefits here.

 - You must provide easily accessible – preferably covered – storage for employees to lock their electric bicycles.
-Ebikes are heavy so there can’t be any steps, or heavy doors, to negotiate.
+Ebikes are heavy so in general there can’t be any steps, or heavy doors, to negotiate.

 - Ideally you will have somewhere staff can get changed if they prefer to commute in non-work attire.